futurice/terraform-examples/aws_lambda_api/README.md

 This module creates a Lambda function, and makes it available via a custom domain, complete with SSL termination: e.g. `https://api.example.com/`.
 This includes:

 - DNS records on [Route 53](https://aws.amazon.com/route53/)
-- A [CloudFront](https://aws.amazon.com/cloudfront/) distribution for SSL termination
-- An SSL certificate for the distribution from [ACM](https://aws.amazon.com/certificate-manager/)
+- An SSL certificate for the domain from [ACM](https://aws.amazon.com/certificate-manager/)
+- [API Gateway](https://aws.amazon.com/api-gateway/) configuration for invoking the function over HTTP
 - A [Lambda](https://aws.amazon.com/lambda/) function built from your JavaScript code
-- [API Gateway](https://aws.amazon.com/api-gateway/) configuration for invoking the function over HTTP

 ## Example 1: Simple API

-**Important:** CloudFront operations are generally very slow.
-Your `terraform apply` may take anywhere **from 10 minutes up to 45 minutes** to complete.

 First, write down some simple code to deploy in a file called `index.js`: